New IRS chief says screening was broader, lasted longer than previously revealed

 "There was a wide-ranging set of categories and cases that spanned a broad spectrum" on the lists, Werfel said.
 He added that his aides found those lists contained "inappropriate criteria that was in use."

 Werfel’s comments suggest the IRS may have been targeting groups other than tea party and other conservative organizations for tough examinations to see if they qualify.
-The agency has been under fire since last month for targeting those groups.

 Obama: Immigration bill good for economy, business and workers; Senate faces key vote